-In every state, a law called a "statute of limitations" sets a limit on the amount of time you have to go to court and get a medical malpractice case started.
-That means filing the initial complaint against the doctor or other health care provider (or care facility) in the civil court system, and in some states it also means filing an affidavit or some other sworn statement in which an expert witness or your attorney declares that your case has merit.
+In every state, a law called a "statute of limitations" sets a limit on the amount of time you have to go to court and get a medical malpractice lawsuit started.
+That means filing the initial complaint against the doctor or other health care provider (or care facility) in the civil court system, and in many states it also means complying with additional procedural requirements (like giving notice to the health care provider and/or filing an affidavit or some other sworn statement in which an expert witness declares that your case has merit.)

-Whatever deadline the statute sets in your state -- two years, three years, etc. -- the "clock" typically starts running on the date on which the alleged malpractice occurred.
+Whatever filing deadline the statute of limitations sets in your state—two years, three years, etc.—the "clock" typically starts running on the date on which the alleged malpractice occurred.
 But most states allow special rules where a patient did not know right away (and could not reasonably be expected to know) that they were harmed by a medical error.
-This is called the "discovery" exception to the statute of limitations, and it usually keeps the clock from running until you actually know (or should know) that you were the victim of medical negligence.
+This is called the "discovery" exception to the statute of limitations, and it usually keeps the clock from running until you actually know (or should know in the eyes of the law) that you were harmed by a health care professional's medical negligence.

-Keep in mind that while the statute of limitations differs from state to state, what remains true across these jurisdictions is that if you try to file your medical malpractice lawsuit after the statutory deadline has passed, the court will almost certainly dismiss it.
-That's why it is crucial to pay attention to the statute of limitations as it applies to your situation, or risk losing your right to sue.
+While the statute of limitations differs from state to state, what remains true across all jurisdictions is that if you try to file your medical malpractice lawsuit after the statutory deadline has passed, the court will almost certainly dismiss it.
+That's why it's crucial to pay attention to the statute of limitations as it applies to your situation, or risk losing your right to sue.

 State | Time Limitation | Statute Citation |